 2. Essential information

-Information about Royal Navy officers is contained within various Admiralty records (ADM) detailed below.
-The records mentioned supplement those in our introductory guides on Royal Navy commissioned officers and Royal Navy warrant officers, so please read these guides first.
+Information about Royal Navy officers are within various Admiralty records (ADM) detailed below.
+The records mentioned supplement those in our introductory guides on Royal Navy commissioned officers and Royal Navy warrant officers so please read these guides first.
 They will direct you to various digitised collections including the Royal Navy First World War Lives at Sea database which you might find useful.

 Many of the records below you cannot search by name.
 You will either need to search by rank and date, or consult name indexes where available.

 Bruno Pappalardo’s book, Tracing Your Naval Ancestors, identifies many useful document series – often listed by rank or date – which will be helpful in any research into Royal Navy officers.

 Some of the most useful resources for researching an officer’s career are the Navy lists which are available at The National Archives, Kew.
 You can find some online, for example at Ancestry.co.uk (£).

 The lists are published quarterly and show the names and career details of Royal Navy officers.
 Details include rank, seniority, and the ship or establishment in which the officer was serving.
 There have been several versions of the Navy List covering different periods:

 - 1782-1814: Steele’s Navy List

 - 1814 to present day: official Navy List

 - 1841-1856: unofficial New Navy List